Best Ballparks – Why Great American Is Underrated

 I searched all over the ballpark, and other than the bleachers missing a bit of the warning track, I couldn’t find a single obstructed view…including seats from which you can’t see the scoreboard.

 Few ballparks—especially ballparks planted in the heart of a city—are easier to get to than Great American.
 There are three nearby interstates, and not only is there abundant parking in the garages and lots nearby, there is much cheaper parking across the river in Newport and Covington.
 From either town you can use the inexpensive Southbank Shuttle to the ballpark.
-There isn’t much else in the way of public transit (the city is working on it), but you don’t need it.
+And now the new streetcar makes a visit to Cincinnati with a ballgame thrown in much easier.

 Leaving the ballpark, drivers can move in any direction and find an easy way home.
 Parking is as affordable as in any ballpark too.